 IGC experts again raised the forecast for world grain production and stocks in 2025/26 MY

-The estimate of world trade has been increased by 2 million tons to 430 million tons (423 million tons in 2024/25 MY) due to increased wheat supplies.
+The grain trade forecast has been increased by 2 million tons to 440 million tons, which will exceed the 2024/25 MY figure by 16 million tons, mainly due to increased wheat production.